cloudify-cosmo/docs.getcloudify.org/content/cli/overview.md

 ...
 ```

-Note that some features (such as viewing metric graphs and application topologies) are only available via the Web UI if running Cloudify Manager.
+Note that some features. such as viewing metric graphs and application topologies, are only available via the Web interface if you are running Cloudify Manager.

 # Verbose Output